• Menu

 0 Shares

-That’s exactly what you will learn in this Lovefraud webinar series taught by Dr. Liane Leedom, a psychiatrist and a professor of counseling and psychology at the University of Bridgeport.
+That’s exactly what you will learn how to do in this Lovefraud webinar series taught by Dr. Liane Leedom, a psychiatrist and a professor of counseling and psychology at the University of Bridgeport.
 She knows what you’ve experienced, because she was targeted by a psychopath herself.

 About the instructor Dr. Liane Leedom